Published: September 22, 2024

 There are also devices for more targeted use like temperature control.
 Such devices are normally used for cardio training — active exercises significantly increase body temperature, but if it goes too high, our bodies lose power.

-With knowing when the temperature is higher than our bodies can be active at, users can take appropriate measurements and track progress.
+With knowing when the temperature is higher than our bodies can be active at, users can take appropriate measurements and track workout progress.
 One of the most trustworthy vendors on the market is CORE.
 Some fitness trackers measure body temperature as well, however, a dedicated device normally has much more advanced functionality.

 Additionally, there are small wearables to improve endurance through breathing techniques like Airofit.
 Surely, these ones aren’t for fitness only, however, any person with regular sporting activities could benefit from having a more stable and “resilient” breath.

-Technically, smart clothing is another category of smart wearable devices, however, it’s so diverse itself that we decided to dedicate a separate subsection to it.
+Technically, smart apparel is another category of smart wearable devices, however, it’s so diverse itself that we decided to dedicate a separate subsection to it.
 Smart fitness clothing can include T-shirts, vests, leggings, sneakers, socks, underwear, and many others.
 Let’s take a look at some of the most trustworthy and/or progressive suppliers.

 Such a wearable device like smart shorts can also be used by trainers for tracking participants’ performance during group fitness (image by Jakub Bobuski)